Deadlines are a powerful motivator.

-If we could have Christmas on any day in the next week – I wouldn’t be going out late night shopping tonight to make those purchases, try this out I would put it off.
+If we could have Christmas on any day in the next week – I wouldn’t be going out late night shopping tonight to make those purchases, read this I would put it off.

 I have always found it a lot easier to prepare to give a presentation rather than writing a paper because you know you had to give the presentation on a certain day, so it would be done by then come what may.

 You can see it in other areas too.